Full-time Faculty

 MDiv, PhD, Trinity Evangelical Divinity School

-Dr. Bryan started his work at TEDS as an adjunct professor and the Masters Programs Coordinator.
-He has served previously on a church planting team in Madrid, Spain.
+Dr. Bryan started his work at TEDS as an adjunct professor and then Masters Programs Coordinator.
+He served previously on a church planting team in Madrid, Spain, and currently serves as a pastor at Lakeview Presbyterian Church in Vernon Hills.
 He is the co-editor of Ascent Into Heaven in Luke-Acts (Fortress, 2016) and has published other works related to the Gospel of Luke.
-His current research focuses on authority in ancient and contemporary contexts as it relates the New Testament.
+His research interests focus on the Gospel of Luke, the parables of Jesus, authority and politics in the ancient world, political theology, and the kingdom of God.
+He is currently revising his dissertation on Luke’s narration of the domain of Jesus’s authority for publication, and he is also working on a monograph on the art of hearing and preaching Jesus’s parables.
+He and his wife, Beth, have three children.

 Steven M. Bryan, 2016